clerickx/TheStage4Library/README.md

 tar -xJpvf file.tar.xz
 ```
 ## Fixing tree being to /mnt/gentoo or /tmp/gentoo instead of .
-This steps depends on what you want
+These steps depends on what you want
 ```
 cd /tmp or mnt # depends on stage4 mv gentoo /mnt/gentoo